holdex/developers/README.md

 # Developer Guidelines
-Welcome to the Developer Guidelines!
+Welcome to our Developer Guidelines!
 Your journey to shape the future starts here.

 ## For Developers